 Host Facilities in Smith River

-We are graciously hosted by the Smith River United Methodist Church and Smith River Elementary School which are across the street from each other.
-We will eat meals at the church and will shower a few blocks away at the Smith River Baptist Church.
+We are graciously hosted by the Smith River United Methodist Church and Smith River Community Hall which are a few blocks away from each other.
+We will eat meals at the church and shower in Crescent City at Del Norte High School.

 Directions to Smith River